nick-jones/php-ucd/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%205.5-8892BF.svg?style=flat-square)](https://php.net/)

 This project aims to present a PHP interface into the [Unicode Character Database](http://unicode.org/ucd/) (UCD).
-It provides a means to lookup, filter, and interrogate the metadata of characters that reside within the UCD.
+It provides a means to lookup, filter, and interrogate the metadata & properties of unicode characters.

 ## Installation